viviandotdev/ObsidianVault/Essays/Why Japan has the highest IQ score?.md

 shore based diet was important for the the development of the brain Helps development of the prefrontal coretex reduces adhd helps with attention
-Makes sense why dolphins are so smart
+Makes sense why dolphins are so smart because they get